OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 #### Setting up the Android NDK

-The Android NDK contains prebuilt versions of the native compiler and toolchain.
+The Android NDK contains pre-built versions of the native compiler and toolchain.
 Traditionally, both the GCC and Clang compilers were supported, but active support for GCC ended with revision 14 of the NDK.
-What's the right version to use depends on both the device architecture and host OS.
-The prebuilt toolchains are located in the <code>toolchains</code>directory of the NDK, which contains one subdirectory per architecture.
+The use of right version depends on both the device architecture and host OS.
+The pre-built toolchains are located in the <code>toolchains</code>directory of the NDK, which contains one subdirectory per architecture.

 |Architecture | Toolchain name|
 |------------ | --------------|